Average Causal Effect Estimation in DAGs with Hidden Variables: Beyond Back-Door and Front-Door Criteria: Asymptotic properties and robustness behaviors

-Conditions of Theorem~\ref{thm:asymp_ratio} ensure that the remainder term is $o_P(n^{-1/2})$.
-Accordingly, it is possible to estimate the relevant nuisance parameters at rates slower than $n^{-1/2}$, and thereby allowing for a potentially wider range of flexible statistical and machine learning models.
-Further, an immediate result of this theorem is in regards to robustness properties, stated in terms of $L^2(P)$-consistency of the nuisance estimates in the following corollary.
+The conditions of Theorem~\ref{thm:asymp_ratio} ensure that the remainder term is $o_P(n^{-1/2})$.
+Consequently, the relevant nuisance parameters may be estimated at rates slower than $n^{-1/2}$, which allows for a broader class of flexible statistical and machine learning models.
+Moreover, the theorem immediately yields robustness properties, expressed in terms of $L^2(P)$-consistency of the nuisance estimates, as formalized in the following corollary.